 ***On the way out, a heat exchanger in the top of your stove captures the heat created and uses it to warm air inside your home before that heat is blown out of your stove piping and lost to the great outdoors.
 This differs from a traditional wood stove which radiates heat into your home after the body of said wood stove gets incredibly hot from the fire within it.
 The efficiency of that heat exchanger is the primary cause for varying price points on a stove, typically.
 A good rule of thumb is that the more expensive the stove, the more efficient the heat exchanger, the more heat you get to use in your home per pellet combusted.
 This part about heat exchangers comes back later on, so keep that in mind.***

 So now what we know what a closed heating system is and how an outdoor in-take helps us create one, let’s look at some of the benefits.

 1.)
 What, are we trying to heat the outside?!

 Dad jokes aside, global warming doesn’t need our extra help by belching heated air out into the atmosphere.
-When you have the in-take pulling air from the room your stove occupies, you taking air you just paid good money to heat and blasting it out of your exhaust stack.
+When you don’t have the in-take leading outside, you are pulling air from the room your stove occupies to burn your pellets.
+You are literally taking air you just paid good money to heat and blasting it out of your exhaust stack.
 Don’t be hypocritical and yell at your kids for letting all the heat out when they don’t close the front door quickly enough, their error isn’t running 24/7 during the winter heating season like your stove is.